chantelwetzel-noaa/data_summary/doc/_main.md

 # Sablefish
  The most recent assessment of Sablefish was a update assessment conducted in 2021.
 Across available data, Sablefish have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 345,620 length observations, 42,665 age readings, and 85,845 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 224,210 length observations, 24,012 age readings, and 58,874 otoliths that are available to be aged.
-In California, since 2000, a total of 90,163 length observations, 7,833 age readings, and 0 otoliths have been collected In Oregon, since 2000, a total of 73,411 length observations, 12,698 age readings, and 57,928 otoliths have been collected In Washington, since 2000, a total of 60,636 length observations, 3,481 age readings, and 946 otoliths have been collected
+In California, since 2000, a total of 90,163 length observations, 7,833 age readings, and 0 otoliths have been collected.
+In Oregon, since 2000, a total of 73,411 length observations, 12,698 age readings, and 57,928 otoliths have been collected.
+In Washington, since 2000, a total of 60,636 length observations, 3,481 age readings, and 946 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 75,104 length observations, 20,775 age readings, and 11,220 otoliths that are available to be aged.